jonescompneurolab/hnn/installer/windows/docker-toolbox.md

     cd hnn
     ```

-2. Start the Docker container using the `hnn_docker.sh` script.
+2. Start the Docker container using the `hnn-docker.sh` script.
 For the first time, we will pass the `-u` option in case there were any previous versions of the docker image on your computer.
 You can omit the `-u` option later

     ```bash
-    ./hnn_docker.sh -u start
+    ./scripts/hnn-docker.sh -u start
     ```

     * A window may pop up stating "Docker needs to access your computer's filesystem".
 This is necessary to share data and parameter files that HNN creates with your Windows OS.
 Enter your Windows login password.